Alderton, Northamptonshire: History

 Alderton became a larger Saxon settlement and a Saxon burh is thought to have stood on the high ground and would have included the Mount site.
 The village lies on what was the frontier between the Saxon kingdoms of the south and the Danelaw in the north.

-The 1066 Norman conquest saw the development of the ringwork castle in the form visible today.
+The 1066 Norman Conquest saw the development of the ringwork castle in the form visible today.
 This was one of the strongholds owned by Robert, Count of Mortain the half brother of William the Conqueror.
 It was an imposing earthwork hastily constructed to form part of the defence William's new kingdom.
 Twenty years later, the Domesday Book entry for Alderton shows the name as "Aldrintone" and the Earl of Ferrers as the local lord and lists land for 8 ploughs.

 Recent archaeological research points to the castle being abandoned in the latter half of the 14th century.
 This was at the time of the Black Death when there appears to have been a sharp reduction in the local population as elsewhere in Britain.
 Alderton came under the control of the Manor of Stoke Bruerne.

 Alderton was a very small community throughout the 14th and 15th centuries.
 By 1541 King Henry VIII had included the village within the Honour of Grafton.
 The village population grew in the latter half of the 16th century with the arrival of William Gorges, a nobleman from a distinguished aristocratic line.
 Gorges built a very large mansion house with landscaped gardens.
 Through the marriage of Gorges' daughter Frances to Thomas Hesilrige, the Manor House passed to the Heselrige family.

-In 1605, the Queen, Anne of Denmark stayed at Alderton Manor, and she came again in August 1608, when she wore a white satin gown with silver buttons.
+In August 1605, the Queen, Anne of Denmark stayed at Alderton Manor, and she came again in August 1608, when she wore a white satin gown with silver buttons.
 She rewarded musicians who played for her on 18 August.
 At this time King James I knighted Thomas Hesilrige at Grafton.
 He later became a baronet.
 Hesilrige's son Sir Arthur Hesilrige, 2nd Baronet, a close ally of John Pym and Oliver Cromwell and one of the Five Members, was Lord of the Manor in 1655.

 By the early 18th century the village was a thriving agricultural community.
 The Manor House was demolished and its site was occupied by a substantial farm, known as Manor Farm.
 The village population remained small and largely involved in agriculture.
 Recently, it has changed character and is now a dormitory settlement for professional people; it is also a conservation area.